nzoschke/gofaas/docs/intro-go-faas.md

----
-Title: Intro to Go Functions-as-a-Service and Lambda
+# Intro to Go Functions-as-a-Service and Lambda
-Subtitle: Why FaaS matters and why Go is well-suited for Lambda
+## Why FaaS matters and why Go is well-suited for Lambda
----

 ## Intro to FaaS and Serverless